NativeScript/NativeScript/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Environment**
-Provide version numbers for the following components (information can be retrieved by running `tns info` in your project folder or by inspecting the `package.json` of the project:
+Provide version numbers for the following components (information can be retrieved by running `tns info` in your project folder or by inspecting the `package.json` of the project):
  - CLI:
  - Cross-platform modules:
  - Android Runtime: